aaronicsubstances/cskabomu/README.md

 1. extending powers of local procedure call via shared memory, to quasi procedure calls (potentially involving a network) via message passing
 2. support for input and output stream parameters, to prepare for all kinds of message passing
-3. serializable (or immutable but potentially serializable) input and output parameters, to prepare for transportation of messages across a network
+3. serializable input and output parameters, to prepare for transportation of messages across a network (in-memory qpc facility will only serialize with a small probability, and rather use fallback payloads to improve performance).
 4. quasi web requests, to provide alternative request-response protocols like http, and also to ease transition to http usage
 5. quasi web mail, for deferred processing